snpoudel/DesignFlood-Change-Uncertainty/README.md

     - '3.10residual_lstm_tuning.py': This script runs 4-fold cross-validation of the residual LSTM model and provides the best hyperparameters values which are used in the residual LSTM model (hybrid) training.
     - '3.11plot_lstm_tuning.py': This script plots the results of the lstm tuning and residual lstm tuning scripts.

-- **model evaluation, analysis, and visualization**: Scripts used to evaluate the model performance, analyze the results, and visualize the results.
+**Model evaluation, analysis, and visualization**: Scripts used to evaluate the model performance, analyze the results, and visualize the results.
 Here are the list of model evaluation, analysis, and visualization scrips with a brief description:
     - '4.1plot_HBVparams.py': This script plots the parameters of the rehbv model (recalibrated HBV model) for a given basin.
     - '4.2plot_HYMOD_params.py': This script plots the parameters of the hymod model for a given basin.
     - '4.3plot_SIMP-HYMOD_params.py': This script plots the parameters of the simplified hymod model for a given basin.